Nishthakumari/Build-Java-Web-Application-with-Spring-Framework-Spring-Boot-and-Hibernate/README.md

 # Todo application (made with Spring Boot)
-#### Simple blogging platform project I made to learn Spring framework.
+#### Simple todo application project I made to learn Spring framework.

 ## About the project